 (click on the picture below)

-Use this tour to explore Sand Island, the largest of three islets that make up Midway Atoll, through 17 panoramas of the military ruins, current facilities and natural surroundings.
-Navigate through them by clicking on red arrow links or utilizing the interactive map accessed though controls in the lower right corner.
+Use this tour to explore 15 panoramas of the military ruins, current facilities and natural surroundings of Sand and Eastern Islands.
+Navigate through them by clicking on white arrow links or utilizing the interactive map found in the lower right corner.